Ann Hui: Post-hiatus work

 Hui's 2014 film The Golden Era premiered out of competition at the 71st Venice International Film Festival.
 It was a biopic based on the lives of writers Xiao Hong and Xiao Jun.
 Tang Wei and Feng Shaofeng starred.

 Our Time Will Come (明月幾時有) is a 2017 war film, starring Zhou Xun, Eddie Peng and Wallace Huo.
 It revolves around the resistance movement during Japan's occupation of Hong Kong.
 Mark Jenkins writes, "Fictionalized from actual events, the sumptuously photographed drama centers on Lan (Zhou Xun), a teacher before the Japanese closed the local schools.
 After she helps smuggle out a noted author (Guo Tao), the young woman is recruited by the insurgents' swashbuckling leader (Eddie Peng).
 Lan eventually learns that her ex (Wallace Huo Chienhwa) has infiltrated the occupation headquarters, where he discusses classical Chinese verse with a Japanese officer (Masatoshi Nagase, who also portrayed another poetry lover in 'Paterson')."
 The film opened in China on 1 July 2017, to commemorate and to coincide with the 20th anniversary of the handover of Hong Kong from the United Kingdom to China.

 In 2022, Hui was invited to be the Jury President of the 59th Golden Horse Awards.

+In February 2024, Hui served as a jury member at the 74th Berlin International Film Festival.